FvL-Lab/Folding/README.md

-# Folding
+# HP-Fold
-example for a HP-folding program in python
+example for a HP-folding program in python that I used in StatMech2